Monodromy of stratified braid groups, II: Framed braid groups

 \begin{definition}[Relative winding number function, twist-linearity] Let $\cA_\kappa$ denote the set of isotopy classes of properly-embedded arcs in $\C_\kappa$ with one endpoint at $\infty$ and the other at a root (the tangent vectors at either end are not specified or required to be fixed under isotopy).
 A {\em relative winding number function}

-is a function subject to the following {\em twist-linearity property}: let $c\subset \C_\kappa$ be a simple closed curve, oriented so that $\infty$ lies to the right.
+is a function subject to the following {\em twist-linearity property}: let $c\subset \C_\kappa$ be a simple closed curve, oriented so that $\infty$ lies to the right in the chosen direction of travel.
 Denote the disk bounded by $c$ to the left as $D$.
 Then for any $\alpha \in \cA_\kappa$,

 Here, $T_c$ denotes the right-handed Dehn twist about $c$, the arc $\alpha$ is oriented so as to run from $\infty$ to a root, $\pair{\cdot, \cdot}$ denotes the relative algebraic intersection pairing, and the sum is taken over the subset of distinguished points lying in $D$. \end{definition}